set-soft/AudioSeparation/README.md

 &#x2705; Good quality vs size, or you can choose better quality using Demucs

-&#x2705; Reduced dependencies, no need to install extra Python modules when using ComfyUI
+&#x2705; Reduced dependencies, just my helpers when using ComfyUI

 &#x2705; Multiple examples